-The Council plays a key role in developing the right factors for attracting and retaining businesses and in helping new business start up and grow.
-For all business support enquiries email us at firstname.lastname@example.org giving us a brief outline of your requirements.
+The Council plays a key role in developing the right factors for attracting and retaining businesses along with helping businesses start up and grow.

-In December 2003 the locational advantages of the District were further improved by the opening of the M6 Toll.
-This is the country's first pay-as-you-drive motorway, with a junction at Churchbridge, just a mile from Cannock town centre, and its opening secured further significant economic growth.
-Acknowledged as one of the centres of enterprise on the rim of the West Midlands, the area has a number of distinct advantages from a business point of view – a central location with excellent access to the national road network, a stable workforce with a pool of skilled labour, competitive costs, and a good quality of life.
+Acknowledged as one of the centres of enterprise on the rim of the West Midlands, the District has a number of distinct advantages from a business point of view – a central location with excellent access to the national road network, a stable workforce with a pool of skilled labour, competitive costs and a good quality of life.

 Enchanced quality of life